 The first article of this Blog feels like a new beginning in more ways than one.
-Each article will be posted on Mondays to keep our followers informed on our progress both professional and personal.
 This is indeed a professional endeavor that is in fact very personal.
 As you keep reading this blog, you will understand more.
 Those who choose to read might see themselves in what we post and they will hopefully find it useful, or amusing, or both!

 Part of this new beginning will take place in the United States, in the state of Michigan, and in the city of Ann Arbor where I graduated in psychology in 1997.
 This is where a whole world literally opened up for me and I could finally answer many questions cluttering my mind about a past that looked pretty much delirious.
 My education in psychology allowed me to see things from a different perspective, and mostly I began to understand where I truly came from.

 Books have always played a significant role in my life.
 Within a world that since early on I perceived as mostly hostile and unloving, long before I learned how to read, illustrated books became an evasion into a world where I could imagine anything.

 During my school years, the first book that made a huge impact on me was ‘The Little Prince’ by Antoine de Saint-Exupérie.
 The famous phrase ‘it is only with the heart that one can see rightly, what is essential is invisible to the eye” hit me like a lightning straight to the core of my soul and there it stayed as my anchor to hang on to.
 The Little Prince will forever be one of my favorite reads.
 There were many great books that followed and each and every one of them has left me profoundly changed, it was as if each read gave me back parts of me that had gone lost.
 Books still accompany me along my personal journey.

 The way I felt growing up turned into the desire, as an adult, to create a new generation of schools with a new educational paradigm both scientific and holistic to honor and nourish each child’s uniqueness.